-- the student graduates from high school; - the charges are dismissed or reduced to a misdemeanor offense; or - the student completes the term of placement or is assigned to another program. - 10. is a registered sex offender under court supervision, including probation, community supervision, or parole in which case placement shall be for a minimum of a complete semester. - 11. engages in conduct that contains the elements of the offense of breach of computer security under Section 33.02, Penal Code, if: - (a) the conduct involves accessing a computer, computer network, or computer system owned by or operated on behalf of a school district; - the student knowingly: (1) alters, damages, or deletes school district property or information; or (2) commits a breach of any other computer, computer network, or computer system.
+- the student graduates from high school; (a) - (b) the charges are dismissed or reduced to a misdemeanor offense; or - the student completes the term of placement or is assigned to another (c) program. - 10. is a registered sex offender under court supervision, including probation, community supervision, or parole in which case placement shall be for a minimum of a complete semester. - 11. engages in conduct that contains the elements of the offense of breach of computer security under Section 33.02, Penal Code, if: - (a) the conduct involves accessing a computer, computer network, or computer system owned by or operated on behalf of a school district; and - the student knowingly: (1) alters, damages, or deletes school district property or information; or (2) commits a breach of any other (b) computer, computer network, or computer system - 12. engages in bullying that :(a) encourages a student to commit or attempt to commit suicide (b) incites violence against a student through group bullying :(c) or releases or threatens to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent.